Overdamped limits for Langevin dynamics with position-dependent coefficients via $L^2$-hypocoercivity: Notation and first main result

 } \item{The function~$U$ is even, and for all multi-indices~$\alpha_1,\alpha_2,\alpha_3 \in\N^d$ such that~$|\alpha_i|\leq i$ for~${1\leq i\leq 3}$, it holds } \end{itemize} \end{hypothesis} All the conditions on~$V$ and~$U$ (apart from the parity condition on~$U$) imposed by Assumptions~\ref{hyp:smoothness} and~\ref{hyp:UVreg} are satisfied whenever these two functions are smooth and grow quadratically at infinity.
 In particular, growth and integrability conditions on~$V$,~$D^{\pm 1}$ and their derivatives are vacuous whenever~$\cX$ is compact.

-The final assumption, which will be used to prove the second item in Theorem~\ref{thm:overdamped_limit}, restricts the dynamics~\eqref{eq:underdamped_friction_dependent} to the standard physical setting, in which the kinetic energy is a positive non-degenerate quadratic form. \begin{hypothesis} The function~$U$ in~\eqref{eq:underdamped_friction_dependent} is given by
+The final assumption, which will be used to prove Corollary~\ref{corr:pathwise}, restricts the dynamics~\eqref{eq:underdamped_friction_dependent} to the standard physical setting, in which the kinetic energy is a positive non-degenerate quadratic form. \begin{hypothesis} The function~$U$ in~\eqref{eq:underdamped_friction_dependent} is given by

 for some constant matrix~$M\in\cSpd$. \end{hypothesis}

 Our assumptions~(in particular Assumptions~\ref{hyp:smoothness} and~\ref{hyp:elliptic}), ensure that both~\eqref{eq:underdamped_friction_dependent} and~\eqref{eq:overdamped_friction_dependent} admit unique global-in-time solutions, see Lemma~\ref{lemma:wp} below.